johnandrea/draw-dna-matches/README.md

 --version

-Dispay the version number then exit
+Display the version number then exit

 -- min=number